-10.1 The School is committed to minimising compulsory redundancies and redeploying employees who are at risk of redundancy.
-One way of achieving this is to redeploy employees at risk to other jobs within the school or other schools.
+- 10.1 The School is committed to minimising compulsory redundancies and redeploying employees who are at risk of redundancy.
+One way of achieving this is to redeploy employees at risk to other jobs within the school or other schools. - 10.2 In these circumstances employees are given priority consideration and would not compete in the normal way with external candidates.
+However, they would still have to demonstrate that they meet all of the essential requirements of the Job Description and Person Specification through the School's selection process.

-- 10.2 In these circumstances employees are given priority consideration and would not compete in the normal way with external candidates.
-However, they would still have to demonstrate that they meet all of the essential requirements of the Job Description and Person Specification through the School's selection process. - 10.3 When considering redeployment opportunities, the Head Teacher should follow the advice set out in the School's Reorganisation, Redeployment and Redundancy Policy and Procedures.
+10.3 When considering redeployment opportunities, the Head Teacher should follow the advice set out in the School's Organisation policy.